Opening a bank account

 Once you've chosen a bank to join, you can request your bank letter through your Student View.
 You will need to be registered as a student first, before you can generate a letter.

-If you're here for less than 6 months, or if you're on an exchange trip, you will only be able to open an account with HSBC, Barclays or Santander.
-If you're a pre-sessional English student, you can request your bank letter from the pre-sessional English team.
+If you're here for less than 6 months, or if you're on an exchange programme, you will only be able to open an account with HSBC, Barclays or Santander.

 If you're a visiting scholar, please email us at email@example.com to request a letter.